 Thanks to the internet, planning a vacation is easier than ever.
-We can access the same information, deals and destination guides that travel agencies use, and we can organise trips more efficiently using apps and websites.
+We can access the same information, deals and destination guides that travel agencies use, and we can organize trips more efficiently using apps and websites.
 Equip yourself with the right tools, and you’ll save money and time when you next book a trip.

 Where do you want to go?
 The sky is the limit – quite literally.
 The web has tens of thousands of travel website, packed full of reviews and photos.

 Rough Guides and Lonely Planet are highly respected websites with comprehensive destination guides for many countries.
-Having built their businesses on guide books, their websites follow similar formats:
+Having built their businesses on guidebooks, their websites follow similar formats:

 - Lonely Planet focuses on editorial content, and offers useful, practical information about visa requirements and the power supply used.
 Throughout the site, it promotes published books on relevant topics.

 - Rough Guides places more emphasis on photographs, and its destination guides offer a high-level view of things not to miss.